-Please see the Student Financial Services website for the latest information about tuition and fees.
+Please see the Graduate School of Arts and Sciences website HERE for the most up-to-date information on tuition and fees.
 GSAS charges tuition through a "residence unit" system.

 Full-time students are expected to complete the program in two (2) semesters of coursework.
 Full-time students are encouraged to take the maximum number of credits per Residence Unit (RU) each semester.
-1 RU = 18 credits and 4 courses minimum.
+1 RU = 20 credits maximum and 4 courses minimum.

 Part-time students are expected to complete the program in four (4) to five (5) semesters of coursework.
 Part-time students are encouraged to take 4 semesters of courses at ½ RU each semester (2-3 courses).
 However, part-time students may also take 5 semesters of coursework with the first and last semester holding only ¼ RU (2 courses).
 These students may accrue more than the required 30 credits/10 courses.